text-machine-lab/uml_nlp_class_2018/hw3/README.md

 The rest of the code is written for you.

 ## Input data
-As the training data we will use the data from http://www.manythings.org/anki/
+As the training data we will use the data from http://www.manythings.org/anki/.
+It contains 135842 English sentences with the corresponding French translation.
+For simplicity, we  filter out long sentences so the resulting training set contains 119854 pairs and the validation set contains 5000 paris.

 The dataset class is already implemented for you in the `dataset.py` file.